FLL GLOBAL INNOVATION AWARD

-Congratulations to NeXT GEN and the runners up on your creativity, compassion, and innovation in addressing some of today’s most challenging issues facing senior citizens.
+Congratulations to The Brain Busters and the runners up on your creativity, compassion, and innovation in addressing some of today’s most challenging issues around natural disasters.

 FIRST was founded in 1989 to inspire young people's interest and participation in science and technology.
 Based in Manchester, NH, the 501(c)(3) not-for-profit public charity designs accessible, innovative programs that motivate young people to pursue education and career opportunities in science, technology, engineering, and math, while building self-confidence, knowledge, and life skills.